Should you wish to receive your creations by December 23rd, we recommend that you place your order before December 10th.

 • RISK ASSESSMENTS UPDATES

-Kering regularly renews and updates the risk assessments described above in order to ensure that the controls in place adequately mitigate relevant human rights risks throughout its operations and supply chains worldwide, including with respect to forced and child labor.
-In this respect, as described above, Kering is currently completing the update of the 2021 risk assessment started in 2023.
+Kering regularly renews and updates its risk assessments to ensure that the controls in place adequately mitigate relevant human rights risks throughout its operations and supply chains worldwide, including with respect to forced and child labor.
+In this respect, as described above, in 2024 Kering completed the update of its 2021 risk assessment.

 • IMPLEMENTATION OF ACTION PLANS AND PERFORMANCE OF FOLLOW-UP AUDITS

 The identification of a compliance breach as part of supplier audits requires the definition of a robust corrective action plan.
 Zero tolerance breaches are dealt with immediately, while serious compliance breaches must be resolved by suppliers within one month.
 Follow-up audits are subsequently conducted to verify that the breaches have been resolved.
 The identification of a zero tolerance or serious compliance breach also triggers the establishment of a committee (so-called Brand Steering Committee) comprising representatives from Kering Production, Legal, Finance and Supply Chain Audit Departments and the relevant House(s) to discuss potential remediation and decide on the future of the relationship with the supplier.
-To ensure an efficient resolution of the breaches identified as part of supplier audits, more than 400 Brand Steering Committee meetings were held in 2023.
+To ensure an efficient resolution of the breaches identified as part of supplier audits, more than 429 Brand Steering Committee meetings were held in 2024.
 Supplier audits are renewed periodically depending on the relevant risk profile and on the outcome of previous audits.
-Moreover, Kering has undertaken to audit all of its key suppliers every two years.

 • COST PER MINUTE ANALYSIS